q-viper/q-viper.github.io/_posts/2020-10-01-ocr-for-devanagari-handwritten-character-recognition-building-a-classifier.md

 ### Compile Model
 Using ADAM has many advantages and one of them is learning rate decay.
 Our dataset is converted into Categorical and hence the softmax activation function will perform better along with categorical loss.
-If you are interested on knowing more about optimizers, then i have written a blog about [how to write popular ML Optimizers from scratch]().
+If you are interested on knowing more about optimizers, then I have written a blog about [how to write popular ML Optimizers from scratch]().

 ```python